Sifathislam/Week5AssigmentDeploy/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
-- Special thanks to [any third-party libraries, resources, or tutorials used].
+- Special thanks to [Themforest, Switalart, Swifty, Google, Chatgpt].
-- [Any other acknowledgments or credits.]

 Feel free to reach out if you have any questions or concerns!